pranavkaruvally/PageRankProject/README.md

 ```

 ## Updating the database and creating a superuser

+### If you are facing issues with database or if the `migrations` directories contains files other than __init__.py before initial migration
+(If you do not have any `db.sqlite3` files lying around or if the `migrations` directory don't have anything other than `__init__.py`
+ignore this step and got to applying the migrations)
 Go to the `migrations` directory inside `internet/sites` and delete everything except for `__init__.py`
 Now remove `db.sqlite3` if present in the `internet` folder inside the root directory using `rm -rf db.sqlite3`

 Similary go to the `migrations` directory inside `pgrankserver/server` and delete everything except for `__init__.py`
 Now remove `db.sqlite3` if present in the `pgrankserver` folder inside the root directory using `rm -rf db.sqlite3`

+## Applying the migrations
 Now move back to the root directory of the repo(`PageRankProject`) and run:
 ```
 python3 internet/manage.py makemigrations
 python3 internet/manage.py migrate
-python3 internet/manage.py createsuper #and set a superuser
+python3 internet/manage.py createsuperuser #and set a superuser

 python3 pgrankserver/manage.py makemigrations
 python3 pgrankserver/manage.py migrate